orlandobuzana/oakflip-final/replit.md

-# ModernShop E-commerce Application
+# Rest Express E-commerce Application

 ## Overview

-ModernShop is a full-stack e-commerce application built with React, Express, and MongoDB.
+Rest Express is a full-stack e-commerce application built with React, Express, and MongoDB.
 It features a modern UI using shadcn/ui components, a responsive design, and comprehensive e-commerce functionality including product management, shopping cart, and order processing.

 ## User Preferences